I love my backyard chickens! They’re often not in the backyard of course. Sometimes they’re in the side yard, the front yard, or even under the house!

 You’re also opting out of participating in the conventional food supply chain where animals are mistreated, and the food is sub-optimal.

-1 Reason Not to Get Backyard Chickens
+One Reason Not to Get Backyard Chickens

-They’re a commitment.
+There is one reason not to get backyard chickens though… They’re a commitment.
 Plain and simple.
 Even with automation like an automatic chicken coop door, you have to check in on them once in a while, feed and water them daily, and collect eggs at least once a day.

 If one gets sick you have to figure out how to help her or decide to cull her — no waiting until you have more time.